hussainmohd03/mazad-frontend/README.md

 ### **Autobidding**
 On place bid, users can choose to turn on an autobidding feature which tops up the current highest bid with the chosen increment and places a bid on behalf of the current user.

+### **Internal admin creation**
+Admins sign up through a script allowing them to create admin-based users via the terminal for security purposes.

 ### **Admin console**
-Alongside the regular user of Mazad, we accounted for admins to manage approving and rejecting products, see statistics about the website
+Alongside the regular user of Mazad, we accounted for admins to manage approving and rejecting products, see statistics about the website.

 ### **Top up**
-Users can top up their balance in the app to place biddings on auctions
+Users can top up their balance in the app to place biddings on auctions.

 ## **Technologies Used**